Agent Commons

 Overview

 Integrate the possibility to visually define agents with this module.
-Combined with other assets like GenAI Commons, Conversational UI and the connectors for models of OpenAI, Amazon Bedrock and Mendix Cloud, you have all the things you need to build smart, agentic AI apps with Mendix.
+Combined with other assets like GenAI Commons, Conversational UI and the connectors for models of OpenAI, Amazon Bedrock and Mendix Cloud GenAI, you have all the things you need to build smart, agentic AI apps with Mendix.

 This module contains a domain model, pages and toolbox operations to define and call agents.
 It allows developers and prompt engineers to collaborate and build agentic systems.